zerrvyx/Funkin/README.md

 Go [here](https://github.com/l1ttleO/ProjectFNF/releases/latest) and download the appropriate version for your OS

 ## Building:
+You must have the most up-to-date version of Haxe, seriously, stop using 4.1.5, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

-To install LuaJIT do this: `haxelib install linc_luajit` on a Command prompt/PowerShell
+To install LuaJIT do this: `haxelib install linc_luajit` on a Command prompt/PowerShell ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

 ## Discord server
 https://discord.gg/BUgn9dGgB2